egbaumgartel/PlanetPositions/README.md

 # Description
 ####################################

-This is a toy project for plotting the X, Y, Z positions of the 8 planets.
+This is a project for determining the 3D X, Y, Z positions of planets.
-Nothing that hasn't been done 100 times elsewhere, but it's an interesting pet project to learn the calculations.
+This has probably been done elsewhere, and as such may just be an exercise in learning.

+For now, this simply provides the X, Y and Z positions.
+Graphical depictions could be added on top of it.

-Work in Progress
+Work in Progress.